In attempting to solve many physics and mathematics problems appear

 \( A_0= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x) dx\)

-\( A_n= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x) cos nx dx\)
+\( A_n= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x)cos\,nx\, dx\)

-\( B_n= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x) sin nx dx\)
+\( B_n= \frac{1}{\pi} \int_{-\pi}^{\pi}f(x) sin\,nx\,dx\)

-For what kind of functions f it is possible to do the Fourier series like (1)?
-Really it exists?
-Attempts to answer these questions have advanced various branches of mathematical analysis over
+For what kind of functions f it is possible to obtain the Fourier series like this?
+Do it actually exists?
+Attempts to answer these questions have advanced various branches of mathematical analysis over the last two centuries.

 Fourier series appears naturally in many physics problems, for example, in attempting to solve boundary value border problems.
 Lets go: consider the one-dimensional heat equation